SIGN UP TO OUR NEWS!

 Road Cycling Holidays in Sardinia

-• Highlights of Sardinia – the best of the coastal and mountain areas in six days.
+• The cycling highlights of Sardinia – experience the best of the coastal and mountain areas in six days

-• Flexible itinerary, perfect for mixed ability groups with optional extras for those looking for a challenge.
+• Flexible itinerary: perfect for mixed ability groups, plus optional extra riding for those looking to push themselves further

-• Cycle at your own pace during the ride, so there is no being held up or holding others up.
+• Cycle at your own pace every day, so there is no being held up or holding others up

-• 4* hotels, most with swimming pools, plus traditional Sardinian cuisine (all evening meals & wine included).
+• 3 & 4* hotels, most with swimming pools, plus traditional Sardinian cuisine (all evening meals & wine included)

 Days on the bike